buddemat/elasticsearch-queries/dumping-indices.md

 ## Logstash

-Ingesting using logstash is controlled via `logstash.conf`:
+Ingesting using Logstash is controlled via `logstash.conf`:

 ```
 input {